 #BritainOnLockdown is a BFI National Archive project mapping the place of online video in the UK’s COVID-19 experience, enlisting the vital help of the British public.
-As the crisis continues to evolve, please keep making more suggestions of key videos via our online form.

-Meanwhile, thank you for all your many excellent submissions so far.
+Thank you for all your many excellent submissions so far.
 Our curators are ploughing through these as we write.
 In this and forthcoming articles we will pick up on recurring themes and forms to be found among your recommendations.
 In this edition we highlight the role of musical performance in enlivening our lockdown lives, and the surprising return of a genre of silent film…

 Return of the phantom ride

 Online video is forever full of surprises: startling innovations but also fascinating twists on film’s history.
 Driven to explore urban spaces eerily transformed by almost everyone staying indoors, digital filmmakers have, knowingly or not, revived one of the oldest genres in the book.

 The ‘phantom ride’ was a staple of early film: a simple but tremendously effective and appealing format whereby the bulky cameras of the day were positioned at the front of moving vehicles, enabling viewers to experience their journeys vicariously.
 The transportation in question was usually a train (see fine, contrasting examples here, here and here) or a tram (as in this beautiful journey from country to town).

 In the early days of lockdown, our streets emptied themselves of people and the opportunity was there for intrepid filmmakers, and their lightweight cameras (or phones), to take their own phantom rides through abandoned cityscapes – not, of course, using public transport, but in cars or on bikes.